wonderlandpark/wonderbot/README.md

 ## Collaboration

-Issues and PR is allways welcomed.
+Issues and PR are always welcomed.
 Feel free to help me.

 ### Language

-At this repository, only Korean and English is expected.
+At this repository, only Korean and English are expected.

 ## Clone